strandedathome/rolls-rpc-client/README.md

 ### Credits

-This client is provided by [Chia Blockchain Explorer](https://www.chiaexplorer.com).
+This client is provided by [PecanRolls Blockchain Explorer](https://explorer.pecanrolls.net).